torvalds/linux/Documentation/driver-api/extcon.rst

 ========

-The Extcon (External Connector) subsystem provides a unified framework for managing external connectors in Linux systems.
+The Extcon (External Connector) subsystem provides a unified framework for managing external connectors in GNU/Linux systems.
 It allows drivers to report the state of external connectors and provides a standardized interface for userspace to query and monitor these states.